 One was woman told that everything on her sonogram looked fine even though a hemorrhage was visible.
 Another was told her pregnancy was healthy even though it was ectopic.
-Famously, several women reported being shown their IUDs on the sonogram and told “that’s your baby!”
+Women have even reported being shown their IUDs on the sonogram and told the IUD was their “baby!”

 So how can you tell the difference between a fake clinic and a real one?
 It’s not easy.
 Expose Fake Clinics, a project of Lady Parts Justice and the Abortion Access Hackathon, provides these tips and a map of CPCs nationwide.

 [Fake clinics] are intentionally sneaky, and they often set up shop right next to real clinics.
 One good tip off: if ads or flyers emphasize how scary pregnancy can be, it’s probably a CPC.
 If a website has “abortion information” but nothing about ACTUAL abortion services, it’s probably a CPC.
 If you call to ask for an abortion, and they won’t talk to you about abortion over the phone…it’s probably a CPC.

 Ultimately, every woman should be able to access abortion care.
 No one should ever have to endure delays, shaming, or being misled by fake clinics.
 We will continue to shine a light on these issues around reproductive health and abortion access.